 Many breeds of dog suffer from persistent regurgitation as a result of their genes.
 Some dogs are born with constricted throats or with other throat problems that make processing and keeping food down extremely challenging.
-The wire fox terrier, Labrador retriever and Newfoundland dogs are commonly known to suffer with regurgitation issues.
+The Wire Fox Terrier, Labrador Retriever, Miniature Schnauzer, and Newfoundland Dog are commonly known to suffer from regurgitation issues.

 Fortunately, there are a number of steps you as an owner can take to minimize the risk.
 The first thing to do is look at their diet.
 Start feeding your dog smaller meals more frequently.
 This will put less pressure on the throat, mouth, and stomach and increase the chances of your dog retaining their breakfast.
 While this is somewhat helpful in the short-term, it will not resolve the underlying condition and may not be effective in severe cases.

 Secondly, try to keep your dog upright when they eat their food.
 Owners often use a ‘Bailey chair’ to help with this task.
 This will keep your pooch upright during their meal and for 10-30 minutes after, which will reduce the risk of regurgitation.
 This measure is also effective in the short term for less serious cases.